ariel996/ariel996/README.md

 ### Hi there 👋

-**ariel996/ariel996** is a ✨ _Full Stack Developper_ ✨ where he works on so many projects which help him to have two years of experience.
+**ariel996/ariel996** is a ✨ _Web and Mobile Developper_ ✨ where he works on so many projects which help him to have four years of experience.

 Let me present myself: